syedfarhan-596/syedfarhan-596/README.md

 - 🚀 Always eager to learn and collaborate on exciting projects.

 🔭 I’m currently working on
-  -Code For Digital India: A platform facilitating interaction between users and administrators for completing digital initiatives tasks, leading to certificates issuance for outstanding performance.
+  -Code For Digital India: Empowering users to contribute to digital initiatives and earn certificates for their exceptional work.
-  -Data-Store: An e-commerce platform designed for buying and selling data, providing a seamless experience for users and sellers to manage their data transactions efficiently.
+  -Data-Store: Facilitating seamless buying and selling of data through an intuitive e-commerce platform.

 🌱 I’m currently learning
 - Mern stack: A full-stack JavaScript framework comprised of MongoDB, Express.js, React.js, and Node.js.
 It provides a comprehensive solution for building modern web applications, with
   MongoDB for the database, Express.js for the backend framework, React.js for the frontend library, and Node.js for the server runtime.